 The afternoon sun played in the water, creating double rainbows over the chasm.
 A fine mist dropped out of the air, coating my face and glasses.
 The leaves on the trees and bushes shone as if they had been hand-polished and the smell of damp earth permeated the air.
 I was soon to discover that this was just the beginning of the falls.

-The path took me further into the chasm, eventually leading me into the heart of a giant rock horseshoe, where all around, water poured off the rock lip and the roar was so deafening that I couldn’t hear myself talk out loud.
-I stood transfixed by the vision of immense power before me that was spewing water in every direction, unable to move despite the fact that I was being drenched right through my rain poncho.
-This is one of those instances when words cannot do justice, and the old adage that ‘a picture is worth a thousand words’ is undeniably true, so I will let the photos speak for themselves.
+Further into the chasm, water poured off the lip a giant rock horseshoe.
+The roar was so deafening that I couldn’t hear myself speak.
+I stood transfixed by the immense power of the water, spewing in every direction.
+Despite the fact that I was being drenched right through my rain poncho, I was unable to move.
+Words cannot do Victoria Falls justice.
+In this instance, and the old adage that “a picture is worth a thousand words” is undeniably true, so I will let the photos speak for themselves.

 The path came to an end just beyond the falls, with a view of the famous bridge that crosses the chasm, forming the border between Zimbabwe and Zambia.
 Through its metal arch, yet another waterfall generated rainbow danced upon the mists.
 I decided there was enough time before my sunset cruise to leave the park on the Zimbabwe side and walk across the bridge to see the east cataract of the falls from Zambia’s sister Victoria Falls Park.
 First, however, I had to pick my way through more than a dozen baboons (some of them huge) who had claimed the path as their exclusive territory.
 Although they made no threatening moves toward me, they are quite intimidating looking, and I waited for other people to arrive so we could go past them in a group.
 My theory was safety in numbers and indeed, when I was alone on the path they did not budge but when others joined me they reluctantly gave way.